linode/docs/docs/tools-reference/how-to-install-neovim-and-plugins.md

 Asynchronous plugins make it possible for plugins to run as background processes without interfering with the main editor process.

-The RPC API allows GUI programs (and other software that speaks the msgpack-rpc messaging protocol) to connect to a running NeoVim instance.
+The RPC API allows GUI programs (and other software that speaks the *msgpack-rpc* messaging protocol) to connect to a running NeoVim instance.
 This means that you can integrate well-known text editors such as Atom, Visual Studio Code, or Sublime Text with NeoVim and have modifications sync bidirectionally between them.
-Thus, you can leverage all the features of the GUI program while using nvim's engine behind the scenes.
+That way, you can leverage all the features of the GUI program while using nvim's engine behind the scenes.

 This guide details the installation and configuration of NeoVim, along with two asynchronous plugins, `nvim-completion-manager` and `far.vim`.